SiddharthPachpor/BCG-Strategy-Consulting-2025/README.md

 # BCG-Strategy-Consulting-2025
-CASE : The Telecom Case and teh Leasing Business model exploration
+CASE : The Telecom Case and the Leasing Business Model exploration scenario.

 Task :-